This article will explore the best DJ and live performance plugins available in 2023.

 Ribs is a granular synthesizer and effect unit designed by Hvoya Audio.

 Ribs is an unusual and intriguing synth/FX unit.
-At its core, itโs a granular device that captures sound, chops it into granules of audio, and plays them back in beautiful ways.
+At its core, it’s a granular device that captures sound, chops it into granules of audio, and plays them back in beautiful ways.

 It can also perform cool scratches that can be realistic or totally creative and unique, break audio down and turn it into new soundscapes, or even create interesting transition effects.
-Whatโs even better is that itโs free to use.
+What’s even better is that it’s free to use.

 Key Features:

-- Three performance modes
+• Three performance modes

 Ribs has three performance modes, simple, notes, and beat.
 There is no granular processing in simple mode, and Ribs plays back the buffer content.
 In notes mode, the audio is cut into pieces and put back together so that it creates new notes.
-Finally, the beat mode works like the notes mode.
-The only difference is that the audio piecesโ length depends on the tempo of your DAW and other customizable parameters. - Scratches

-Scratching is just the surface of what Ribs can do, but it can perform them in amazing ways.
-All you need to do is record the audio you wish to scratch in the internal buffer and then move your mouse over the waveform.
-The mouse will move a virtual playhead which will create scratches.
-Whatโs awesome about Ribs is that you can assign said playhead to a midi control on your midi keyboard, for example, a knob.
+What’s awesome about Ribs is that you can assign said playhead to a midi control on your midi keyboard, for example, a knob.
 Now, you can just play your song and move the knob to perform scratches.
 Remember to always capture the audio in a separate channel because Ribs cannot save buffer contents.
-Scratch is available in the simple mode. - Excellent for sound design
+Scratch is available in the simple mode.

 Like any granular software, Ribs is an amazing sound design tool.
 It can give birth to complex polyrhythmic beats and create rich and evolving atmospheres.
 Its ability to chop audio into granules and reproduce it in different orders and ways means that anything you feed into it will give you vastly different sonic results.
-If youโre into experimental music, sound design, or just fun, then this plugin will be extremely joyful to use. - Excellent for live performances

 The ability to assign different parameters to midi controls is just one of the reasons Ribs is excellent to use in a live setting.
 For example, you can record a vocal performance live and send it to Ribs to modulate.
-If you own any midi controllers, then you can assign different controls to different knobs and buttons in advance to have an interactive and fun live performance.

 Compatibility: